Skip to content

 How It Works

-1. Automatic Creation: When you run mise install or mise use, mise updates mise.lock with the exact versions installed
+1. Lockfile Updates: Once a mise.lock file exists, running mise install or mise use updates it with the exact versions installed

 2. Version Resolution: If a mise.lock exists, mise will prefer locked versions over version ranges in mise.toml